 🤔What is aquafaba

-Aquafaba, also sometimes known as chickpea water, is simply the liquid or brine in which the chickpeas are cooked in.
-It is thick and vigorous, and is widely used as a replacement for egg whites as it forms out beautifully upon whisking.
+Aquafaba, sometimes known as chickpea water, is simply the liquid or brine in which the chickpeas are cooked in.
+It is thick, vigorous, and widely used as a replacement for egg whites as it foams beautifully upon whisking.

-You can obtain aquafaba 2 ways, either by reserving the brine of your canned chickpeas, or by making your own by cooking chickpeas from dried.
-The latter is less reliable though as it might turn out to be too thin and will not foam properly.
-I recommend checking out this post on how to make aquafaba by Delightful Adventures if you are interested in making your own.
+You can obtain aquafaba 2 ways, either by reserving the brine of your canned chickpeas or by making your own by cooking chickpeas from dried.
+The latter is less reliable, though, as it might turn out to be too thin and not foam properly.
+I recommend checking out this post on how to make aquafaba by Delightful Adventures if you want to make your own.

 🍫What you will need